-On July 19, 2022, Avangrid Networks, on behalf of CMP and UI, submitted three Phase I/II HVDC-TF service agreements ("Schedule 20A TSAs") to transfer the transmission service rights and obligations that Brookfield Renewable Trading and Marketing LP ("BRTM" or the "Reseller") currently holds under existing Schedule 20A TSAs (one with CMP; two with UI) to H.Q.
+On August 15, 2022, the FERC accepted three Phase I/II HVDC-TF service agreements ("Schedule 20A TSAs") that transfer the transmission service rights and obligations that Brookfield Renewable Trading and Marketing LP ("BRTM" or the "Reseller") held under existing Schedule 20A TSAs (one with CMP; two with UI) to H.Q.
 Energy Services (U.S.) Inc. ("HQUS" or the "Assignee").
-The Schedule 20A TSAs were filed and docketed as follows: CMP-BRTM 85 MW TSA (ER22-2433); UI-BRTM 32 MW TSA (ER22-2432); and UI-BRTM 1 MW TSA (ER22-2431).
-An effective date that is the first day of the month that is at least five business days following the date of a FERC order accepting the Schedule 20 TSAs was requested.
-Comments on this filing are due on or before August 2, 2022.
-Thus far, both BRTM and HQUS have intervened and submitted joint comments supporting the Reassignment Agreements.
+The Agreements were accepted September 1, 2022.
+Unless any of the orders are challenged, these proceedings will be concluded.
 If there are questions on this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).